nf-core/configs/docs/ceh.md

 The profile is configured to run with Singularity version 3.6.3-1.el7 which is part of the OS installtion and does not need to be loaded as a module.

-Before running the pipeline you will need to load Java, Miniconda and Nextflow.
+Before running the pipeline you will need to load Java, and Nextflow.
 You can do this by including the commands below in your SLURM/sbatch script:

 ```bash
 ## Load Java, Miniconda and Nextflow environment modules